genesiscommunitysuccess/docs/docs/00_gpalx/02_user-interface/01_pages.md

 ![](/img/home.PNG)

 - Pages can only have a single top-level element.
-However, we can have as many items inside the top level element as we like.
+However, we can have as many items inside the top-level element as we like.
 - A page accepts a number of parameters.
 - We can determine the landing page.

 ## Page structure

 > In the example below we show only **_one_** top-level element: `div`.
 As you can see we can have many elements inside the `div` element, like `heading`, `h2` and `element("zero-card")`.
-The top level element is not limitied to a `div`.
+The top-level element is not limited to a `div`.
 It can be any of the elements available.

 ```kotlin
 ui("alpha") {